 This handbook may be modified by the school after reasonable notice to the parents/students of the effective date of any changes.
 Any section headings are for convenience of use, and shall not affect the interpretation of any provisions.
-If the school should elect not to take action in a particular situation, this shall not be construed or interpreted as a waiver, or preclude the school subsequent similar from acting in a situation of the same or kind.
+If the school should elect not to take action in a particul from lar situatio acting on, thi in is sha a all not be cons subsequent strued or inte situation rprete of d as a the waiver, same or pre or clude the s similar school kind.